Pet Insurance

 With some pet insurance companies like Odie Pet Insurance, you can add up to three kinds of supplemental benefits.
 This helps to ensure that your pup always has the right coverage and covers the following:

-While regular office visits are not covered for annual exams or vaccinations, it allows for vet exams and office visits from a suspected injury or illness.
+While regular office visits are not covered for annual exams or vaccinations, they allow for vet exams and office visits for suspected injuries or illnesses.
 If your furry best friend gets ill or injured, you’re covered even if they don’t need treatment.

 Take-Home Prescription Medications

-Take home prescriptions allows for optimal recovery and can be used to cover drugs, medications, or treatments given by your veterinarian for an eligible condition.
+Take-home prescriptions allow for optimal recovery and can be used to cover drugs, medications, or treatments given by your veterinarian for an eligible condition.
 The coverage includes the following:

 This entails coverage for physical therapy and rehabilitative services, which are important throughout your pup’s life and helps with mobility and functional movements.
 Not only is this important for ensuring pain-free mobility, but an adjustment will also restore motion to a joint, decrease inflammation, and aid in decreasing pain.